REspinaNavarro/dana_alarmism_rr/README.md

 **Outputs:**

-- Structured classification of the validation corpus
+- Structured classification of the blind corpus
 - Resource prevalence estimates
 - Classification evidence and traceability